MakieOrg/Makie.jl/docs/explanations/backends/wglmakie.md

 #### JuliaHub

 * VSCode in the browser should work out of the box.
-* Pluto in JuliaHub still has a [problem](https://github.com/SimonDanisch/Bonito.jl/issues/140) with the websocket connection.
+* Pluto in JuliaHub still has a [problem](https://github.com/SimonDanisch/Bonito.jl/issues/140) with the WebSocket connection.
 So, you will see a plot, but interaction doesn't work.

 #### Browser Support